Talk to others with an Ostomy

 Reply to Homie With A Stomie NS

 Thanks Tracy!
-As advised, I’ve air dried my stoma fir 30mins using a handheld fan.
-Skin looks better afterwards.
-I tried a hollister clay ring but it still leaks as my surgeon has not removed the stitches.
+As advised, I've air-dried my stoma for 30 minutes using a handheld fan.
+The skin looks better afterwards.
+I tried a Hollister clay ring, but it still leaks as my surgeon has not removed the stitches.
 So there are still gaps.
-I’m using paste now but is a bit messy.
-I’ll try using both ring and a little paste to fill the gaps.
+I'm using paste now, but it is a bit messy.
+I'll try using both the ring and a little paste to fill the gaps.
 Thanks!